Jerbear28-spec/Network-Switch-Project/README.md

 ![wiresharkconnection](https://github.com/user-attachments/assets/b605a7ba-aef7-4c7f-b82c-765e5e24c474)

 <p>
- Click on the connection that is showing traffic (not the loopback connection.)
+ Click on the connection that is showing traffic (not the loopback traffic capture.)
 This will display every packet that is coming from or going to your router.
 </p>

 ![wiresharkcapture](https://github.com/user-attachments/assets/8687d576-4917-4e35-b389-2c2d55f4bea6)